AtulSinghArora/QR/WCF/README.md

 ### EMA Algorithm | Numerical Implementation

-A [partial implementation](https://mybinder.org/v2/gh/AtulSinghArora/QR/master?filepath=WCF/numerics/EMA_demo.ipynb) of the EMA algorithm, applied to a 5&rarr; 4 move taken from Mochon's bias 1/18 game is given below as an example.
+A [preliminary implementation](https://mybinder.org/v2/gh/AtulSinghArora/QR/master?filepath=WCF/numerics/EMA_demo.ipynb) of the EMA algorithm, applied to a 5&rarr; 4 move taken from Mochon's bias 1/18 game is given below as an example.

 ```
 For a 5->4 Mochon's bias 1/18 game